apache/karaf-decanter/README.md

     to dispatch the collected data to the appenders.
 * **Appenders**: The appenders are responsible to send/store the collected data to target backend systems.
+* **Processor**: The processors can manipulate the internal Decanter events between the collectors and the appenders.
+Decanter provides ready to use processors (aggregate, groupBy, camel, ...).
 * **Alerting**: the alerting layer provides a checker, responsible of testing values of harvested data (coming from the collectors) and send alerts when the data is not in the expected state.